kamacharovs/aiof-auth/README.md

 ### OpenSSL

-If you plan on using RSA256 algorithm to sign the JWT's then you need a Certificate.
+The service currently uses RSA256 algorithm to sign the JWT's.
 For this scenario we use OpenSSL to generate a private and public key.
 In order to do so follow the below steps:

 - Install `openssl` tools from Chocolatey by running the following command: `choco install openssl.light` (needs to only be done once)
 - Then restart PowerShell, if required